-But given that Aboriginal suicide rates are a national crisis, social media can impose an unrelenting exposure to news about traumatic events, such as deaths in custody and suicide, which can have a huge impact on Aboriginal social media users.
+But given that First Nations suicide rates are a national crisis, social media can impose an unrelenting exposure to news about traumatic events, such as deaths in custody and suicide, which can have a huge impact on First Nations social media users.

-Social media has downsides for all users, such as cyber bullying, cyber racism, sexting and the generational gap in knowledge and use.
+Social media has downsides for all users, such as cyber bullying and trolling, cyber racism, sexting and the generational gap in knowledge and use.

-Some challenges however are unique to Aboriginal users.
+Some challenges however are unique to First Nations users.

 - Memorialised Facebook accounts.
 Facebook has a practice of ‘memorialising’ accounts of deceased people.
 When accounts are ‘memorialised’, photos of the deceased person remain on Facebook and visible to the audience they were shared with.
 Without a 'legacy contact' the account cannot be changed and remains locked.
-This can be very distressing for Aboriginal family members because of the cultural sensitivity regarding the depiction of images of deceased people.
-Aboriginal people refer to these pages occasionally as "Sorry Pages".
+This can be very distressing for First Nations family members because of the cultural sensitivity regarding the depiction of images of deceased people.
+First Nations people refer to these pages occasionally as "Sorry Pages".

 - Loss of traditional interaction.
 Using technology for communication has disturbed traditional forms of interaction as it excludes gesture, sign, and gaze.
 Social media reduces previously accepted forms of conflict resolution and social control by Elders.
 Since there is no oversight anymore, cyber abuse can go on unaddressed and even result in suicide if no-one is aware of what is going on.

 - Loss of traditional authority.
-Senior women in Aboriginal communities are concerned about Facebook undermining traditional authority relations.
+Senior women in First Nations communities are concerned about Facebook undermining traditional authority relations.
 Feuds can spread rapidly before elders can intervene.

 - Spread of conflicts.
 Closely related to the former point, conflicts that previously remained local can spread as young people call, text or inform kin in other places about conflicts, especially via anonymous services such as Diva Chat.
 Users can also publish posts that are meant to spark violence between feuding families.

 - Pressure about identity.
-Just like fair-skinned Aboriginal people are challenged by both non-Aboriginal and Aboriginal people because the don't 'look Aboriginal', social media passes on this pressure to 'prove' one's Aboriginality.
-Even 'being' Aboriginal is often not enough, the community expects Aboriginal users to also 'do' Aboriginality, i.e. by adding mainly Aboriginal users and displaying "knowledge of particular types of language, membership of organisations, participation in certain causes, the sending and receipt of recognisable Indigenous iconography, imagery, the posting of political statements and the knowledge of particular community organisations, structures and practices”.
-Aboriginal Facebook users will check on others if they do.
+Just like fair-skinned First Nations people are challenged by both non-Aboriginal and First Nations people because the don't 'look Aboriginal', social media passes on this pressure to 'prove' one's Aboriginality.
+Even 'being' Aboriginal is often not enough, the community expects First Nations users to also 'do' Aboriginality, i.e. by adding mainly First Nations users and displaying "knowledge of particular types of language, membership of organisations, participation in certain causes, the sending and receipt of recognisable First Nations iconography, imagery, the posting of political statements and the knowledge of particular community organisations, structures and practices".
+First Nations Facebook users will check on others if they do.

-In April 2014, the Australian Communications and Media Authority (ACMA) launched Be Deadly Online, an award-winning awareness campaign around cyber-safety for Aboriginal communities.
+In April 2014, the Australian Communications and Media Authority (ACMA) launched Be Deadly Online, an award-winning awareness campaign around cyber-safety for First Nations communities.